Cortland Finnegan: 2013

 The St. Louis Rams hired Tim Walton as their new defensive coordinator, replacing Gregg Williams who was suspended for the entire 2012 NFL season due to the bountygate scandal and was released following his suspension.
 Head coach Jeff Fisher retained Finnegan and Janoris Jenkins as the starting cornerbacks to begin the season.

-In Week 4, Finnegan recorded one solo tackle before he exited in the second quarter of a 11–35 loss against the San Francisco 49ers after he suffered an injury to his thigh while he attempted to cover Anquan Boldin on a 20–yard touchdown reception.
+In Week 4, Finnegan recorded one solo tackle before he exited in the second quarter of an 11–35 loss against the San Francisco 49ers after he suffered an injury to his thigh while he attempted to cover Anquan Boldin on a 20–yard touchdown reception.
 He was sidelined due to his thigh injury for the next three games (Weeks 5–7).
 In Week 9, Finnegan made five combined tackles (four solo), a pass deflection, and intercepted a pass by Jake Locker to wide receiver Kenny Britt during a 21–28 loss to the Tennessee Titans.
 Entering Week 10, Finnegan had been demoted to a backup and Trumaine Johnson took over at starting cornerback.
 In Week 10, he set a season-high with eight combined tackles (seven solo) during a 38–8 victory at the Indianapolis Colts.
 On November 26, 2013, the Rams officially placed Finnegan on injured reserve due to a fractured orbital bone and issues with his vision.
 He reportedly suffered the injury in Week 4 against the 49ers and it was recommended that he should return, but ignored the advice and returned for three games.
 He would undergo surgery to repair the eye and orbital bone and remained inactive for the last six games (Weeks 12–17) of the season.
 He finished the 2013 NFL season with 27 combined tackles (23 solo), one pass deflection, and one interception in seven games and five starts.

 On March 5, 2014, it was reported that the Rams would release Finnegan with three–years remaining on his contract when the new year officially began On March 13.